 1 teaspoon pure vanilla extract

 3-4 large peaches, unpeeled, washed, and cut into wedges

-Preheat oven to 360℉ and grease the pan with soft butter.
+Preheat the oven to 360℉ and grease the pan with soft butter.

 In a large bowl, mix flour and baking powder, add the sugar, the butter, stir the eggs and the vanilla extract.
 Blend until just incorporate (mixture should be sticky).

 Spread the dough in the pan and smooth it down.

 Arrange the fruit wedges on the dough, pushing each wedge a little bit into the batter.
 Arrange in circles, starting with the perimeter of the pan.

 Bake for 35 minutes until cake is turn golden brown.

 Serve with vanilla ice cream scoop, keep in the fridge up to 5 days.

 Traditionally, we use fresh fruits for this cake, anything that is in season.
 When we moved to the US, I was surprised to learn that canned and frozen fruit are cheaper here than fresh ones.
 It’s completely the opposite in Israel (frozen fruit, in fact, are rarely available).
-You can use whatever available and economic - from fresh apricots, blueberries, cherries, apples, or pears, to frozen berries, drained tangerines or canned peaches.
+You can use whatever is available and economic - from fresh apricots, blueberries, cherries, apples, or pears to frozen berries, drained tangerines, or canned peaches.